SMTemple/Mathiaus_System/README.md

 1.)
 Download the latest version from Github through the link above

 2.)
-Open up the package installer
+Open up the package manager installer

 3.)
 Install Mathiaus_System.trigger